|Books and DVDs||28 days / 2 renewals||28 days / 2 renewals||28 days / 2 renewals||28 days / 2 renewals|

 - Students, faculty, and staff at the Springfield campus can click the Place Hold button in library search to sign in and request the hold.

-- Students, faculty, and staff at the regional campuses can click the Request Item button in library search and the items will be delivered to them.
+- Students, faculty, and staff at the regional and online campuses can click the Request Item button in library search and the items will be delivered to them.

 - Guests and alumni registered for borrowing privileges may place holds by phone or in person.